swuiceb/Icebear/README.md

-# Icebear Logging Project
+# yourLogger Logging Library
 # What is it
-Icebear Exception Logging Library is an attempt to simplify the day to day workflow of a developer by creating a layer of abstraction that is extensible, with sensible defaults that anyone can start using within minutes.
+yourLogger Exception Logging Library is an attempt to simplify the day to day workflow of a developer by creating a layer of abstraction that is extensible, with sensible defaults that anyone can start using within minutes.

 The goal is that is all a developer needs to do, until they are ready to move on to an observability tool such as Datadog.